 A loaf pan is best, but you can use muffin/cupcake or mini muffins.
 Just adjust the cooking time.
 I also prefer a metal loaf to get a slightly crisp underside.

-Can I add things to the bread?
+Can I add things to the Brown Sugar Banana Bread?

 Sure!
 Make it your own.
 Feel free to add up to 1 cup of add-ins like toasted nuts, chocolate chips, etc.